What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 While the 2017 amendments to the Marriage Act have made marriage inclusive of same-sex couples, it’s important to note that marriage remains legally distinct from de facto partnerships in Australia.

-De facto couples generally enjoy many of the same legal rights and protections as married couples under Australian law, but there are some notable differences:
+De facto couples generally have many of the same legal rights and protections as married couples under Australian law, but there are some key differences:

-• De facto relationships are automatically recognised by law after the couple has lived together for a certain period (which varies by state), rather than requiring a formal ceremony or registration.
+- De facto relationships are automatically recognised by law after the couple has lived together for a certain period (which varies by state), rather than a formal ceremony or registration.

-• Proving the existence of a de facto relationship can be more challenging than a registered marriage when it comes to accessing certain rights and benefits, such as partner visas or inheritance claims.
+- Proving the existence of a de facto relationship can be harder than a registered marriage when it comes to accessing certain rights and benefits, such as partner visas or inheritance claims.

-It’s crucial for couples to understand these legal distinctions and consider which relationship status best aligns with their personal and legal needs.
+It’s important for couples to understand these legal differences and consider which relationship status suits them best.

 Implications of Marriage: Family Law and Beyond

-The decision to marry is not one to be taken lightly, as it has far-reaching implications that extend beyond the romantic notion of love and commitment.
-One of the most significant areas where marriage has a profound impact is in the realm of family law, particularly when a relationship breaks down.
+Marriage is not a decision to be taken lightly, as it has far-reaching implications that go beyond the romantic notion of love and commitment.
+One of the biggest areas where marriage has a big impact is in family law, particularly when a relationship breaks down.

-When a married couple decides to separate or divorce, they must navigate a complex legal landscape to untangle their lives and resolve critical issues such as:
+When a married couple separates or divorces, they must navigate a complex legal landscape to untangle their lives and resolve key issues such as:

 Child custody

 In the event of divorce, the Family Court makes decisions about parenting arrangements based on the best interests of the child.
-The Court presumes it is best for a child to have a meaningful relationship with both parents, but this can be displaced if there are reasonable grounds like family violence.
+The Court assumes it’s best for a child to have a meaningful relationship with both parents, but this can be displaced if there are reasonable grounds like family violence.

 Spousal maintenance

-A higher earning spouse may be required to financially support their partner after separation if they cannot adequately support themselves.
-The Court considers factors like each spouse’s income and earning capacity.
+A higher earning spouse may be required to support their partner after separation if they cannot support themselves.
+The Court will consider each spouse’s income and earning capacity.

-Property settlements usually require the court to divide the couples’ assets in a way that is just and equitable, considering their respective financial and non-financial contributions.
+Property settlements usually require the court to divide the couple’s assets in a way that is just and equitable, taking into account their respective financial and non-financial contributions.

 Property settlements